JayAreP/flex/README.md

 # Create a c-node for an existing cluster:
 Get-FLEXCluster | Add-FLEXClusterCloudCNode

+# Create a Small m-node for an existing cluster:
+Add-FLEXClusterCloudMNode -id 1088 -cluster_type Azure -size Small

 # Show all available nodes (those in the free pool)
 Get-FLEXClusterCNodes -showAvailable